KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 __Hyper Parameters :__

 The needed hyper parameters were tuned by expermintation.
 Iniitally the learning was 0.01 however despite the fact that the training process was faster however the accuracy scoring was lower then 40%.
 Thurefore the learning rate  was decreased to 0.005 at the cost of the computing speed for the training process.
-Also it was noted that based on the learning rate of 0.005 increasing the numner of epochs helped increase the accuracy of the model.Thurefore  the number of epochs was experminted and found to be optimal at 100 (initailly 5).
+Also it was noted that based on the learning rate of 0.005 increasing the number of epochs helped increase the accuracy of the model.Thurefore  the number of epochs was experminted and found to be optimal at 100 (initailly 5).

 No of Parameters | Learning Rate | Batch Size | Number of Epochs | Steps Per Epoch  | Validation Steps | Workers
 --- | --- | --- | --- | ---| --- | ---